andrew-kandels/furnace/README.md

 You need only extend an interface and implement a `run()` method in a new class and register it with the ZF2 service manager in order to integrate Furnace into your application.
-See the `examples/` directory for code examples on integrating Furnass with various message queues.
+See the `examples/` directory for code examples on integrating Furnace with various message queues.

 Why?
 ----